PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 11:39:01
+Last updated: 2024-04-02 11:41:04
-Random Quote: Friendship always benefits; love sometimes injures. - Seneca the Younger
+Random Quote: We should all be thankful for those people who rekindle the inner spirit. - Albert Schweitzer